De Sitter-Invariant Black Holes: Minkowski and de Sitter as quotient spaces

-where $L_{\mu \nu}$ represent the Lorentz generators and ${\Pi}_\nu$ stand for the so-called de Sitter ``translation'' generators, with $\xi^{\,\alpha}_{\mu \nu}$ and $\xi^\alpha_\nu$ the corresponding Killing vectors.\footnote{The generators $\Pi_\nu$ are not really translations but rotations in the planes $(4,\nu)$.
-Hence the quotation marks.} In these coordinates, the Killing vectors of the de Sitter ``translations'' are written in the form:
+where $L_{\mu \nu}$ represent the Lorentz generators and ${\Pi}_\nu$ are the generators defining the de Sitter homogeneity, with $\xi^{\,\alpha}_{\mu \nu}$ and $\xi^\alpha_\nu$ the corresponding Killing vectors.
+In these coordinates, the Killing vectors associated with the de Sitter homogeneity are written in the form

-where:
+where